-So among all the generations available right now, we gathered all the best AMD processors you can buy, from the budget Ryzen 3 2200G to the incredibly powerful Ryzen Threadripper 2990WX.
+We gathered all the best AMD processors from all the current generations available.
+We’ve got all of AMD’s best hits, from the budget Ryzen 3 2200G to the incredibly powerful Ryzen Threadripper 2990WX.
 We’ve tested all of these AMD processors ourselves as well, so you can be sure that you’re getting your money’s worth.
-We even included our exclusive price comparison tool, so you know you’re getting the best deal.
+If you’re in the market for one of the best AMD processor, you’ll certainly find something on this list.

 Best AMD processor